 Not sure what to say?
-Because sometimes it’s easier to edit somebody else’s email than start from scratch, here’s the wording I suggest to my Career Club members:
+Because sometimes it’s easier to edit somebody else’s email than start from scratch, here’s the wording I suggest to my clients:

 “Hi Jane, Happy New Year, I hope you’re well.
 I’m exploring my career opportunities.
 I’d love to catch up over a coffee.
 In the meantime, please let me know if you hear of any suitable openings at your firm or elsewhere in the City.”

 4. Create a Hell Yes, Hell No list

 Another powerful activity that helps my clients get crystal clear in their career thinking.

 Get a clean sheet of paper – divide it into 3 columns.
 At the top of column 1, write ‘Hell Yes‘, column 2 ‘Hell No‘ and the 3rd column ‘Maybe‘.